elephantscale/HI-labs/mr-distcache-lookup/README.txt

 STEP 8)
 run mr again on this new data
-  $ hadoop jar a.jar  hi.mr.BillingLookup -files resource.properties  billing/in   billing/out3
+  $ hadoop jar a.jar  hi.mr.BillingLookup -files resource.properties  <your name>/billing/in   <your name>/billing/out3
 note 1 : we are supplying an input dir (not a single file) note 2 : specified a different output dir